gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

-**hp_phylo** includes phylogenomics stages.
+This stage includes phylogenomics stages.

 ### Phylo Quick-Start

-HAPHPIPE includes three stages for phylogenomics: *multiple_align*, *model_test*, and *build_tree*.
-These three stages are sufficient to turn your consensus and/or haplotype sequences from the other stages into a phylogenetic tree!
-For purposes of this quick-start guide, we will demonstrate the stages to create a tree from HIV _pol_ consensus sequences.
+HAPHPIPE includes three modules for phylogenomics: *multiple_align*, *model_test*, and *build_tree*.
+These three modules are sufficient to turn your consensus and/or haplotype sequences from the other modules into a phylogenetic tree!
+For purposes of this quick-start guide, we will demonstrate the modules to create a tree from HIV _pol_ consensus sequences.

 **Step 1: Alignment**

 After running either of the assembly pipelines, `final.fna` files will be located in directories named `./<SampleID>/haphpipe_assemble_0[1|2]`.
-For the *multiple_align* stage, we need to create a list of all of these directories.
+For the *multiple_align* module, we need to create a list of all of these directories.
 We can do so easily with one command (shown for `haphpipe_assemble_01` output:
 ```
 ls -d ./SRR*/haphpipe_assemble_01 > ./dir_list.txt
 ```